 Southwest has joined other airlines by offering a 20% statement credit when you use the card for in-flight drinks, messaging, movies and Wi-Fi.
 The cardmember anniversary bonus points on this card has also risen to 7,500.
 Each card anniversary year, you’ll be reimbursed when you buy up to four passes for boarding positions A1 through A15 — however, these passes can only be purchased at the departure gate or ticket counter on the day of travel, when available.

 Best for: The Southwest Rapid Rewards® Premier Business Credit Card is designed to reward businesses that use it to pay for company spending.
-New cardmembers can Earn 60,000 points after you spend $3,000 on purchases in the first 3 months your account is open.
+New card members can receive the following sign-up bonus: Earn 60,000 points after you spend $3,000 on purchases in the first 3 months your account is open.
 You also earn 6,000 bonus points after every cardmember anniversary.

 Like the Southwest Rapid Rewards® Premier Credit Card, the Southwest Rapid Rewards® Premier Business Credit Card allows you to earn 1,500 TQPs that help you earn A-List or A-List Preferred elite status on Southwest Airlines.